Where do I obtain Florida child support arrearage information regarding workers' compensation claimants?

 The Clerk's Office has very little power when it comes to child support enforcement.
 The Clerk's Office will file a judgment against an obligor if the account becomes delinquent.
 The judgment becomes a lien against any real property owned by the individual.

 In private child support cases, upon the request of the obligee, the Clerk's Office will initiate an action to suspend the driver's license privileges and motor vehicle registration of delinquent obligors.

 The Florida Department of Revenue (DOR) Child Support Services has an agency specifically for child support enforcement.
 They are located in Escambia County Florida at 3670-B North L. Street, Pensacola, FL 32505 (map), telephone 800-622-5437.

 Your personal attorney can enforce your child support rights as well.

 Method of Payment?

-- If your court order states that your child support is paid through the Florida State Disbursement Unit (FL SDU), mail your check to: State of Florida Disbursement Unit, P. O. Box 8500, Tallahassee, FL 32314-8500
+- Child support is paid through the Florida State Disbursement Unit (FL SDU).
+Mail your check to: Florida State Disbursement Unit, P. O. Box 8500, Tallahassee, FL 32314-8500

 - Online at the MyFloridaCounty.com Online Child Support Services , using a credit or debit card or setting up an automatic electronic transfer from your bank.